 Photo: Ivan Maximov

 The first open-innovation Bio4Comp Award was for novel ideas that conceptually or technically advance the field of parallel computing with biological agents in a substantial manner.
 The specific challenge was to find a way to tag cytoskeletal filaments.
 The deadline was on 15th January 2019.
 Bio4Comp would like to thank all participants for their creative ideas.
-In a webinar on 24th September 2019 the Innovation System Committee explains their selection of the winning idea.

 By Prof. Adam P. Micolich